ethereum-optimism/ethereum-optimism.github.io/README.md

 }
 ```

-Please include the token addresses for *all* chains where the token you are submitting has been deployed.
+Please include the token addresses for *all* of the below chains where the token you are submitting has been deployed.
 We currently accept tokens on the following chains:

 - `ethereum`